NTUEE-ESLab/2019-MotionDetect/README.md

   Still installing pytorch in RasPi.

   Javier is left.
+  - log 1.12
-  - Installing PyTorch in Pi, which took me a whole day and night.
+  Installing PyTorch in Pi, which took me a whole day and night.